-This Agreement shall enter into force upon signature on behalf of Denmark and the Agency.
+This Agreement shall enter into force upon signature by the representatives of Sweden and the Agency.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.
-This Agreement shall remain in force as long as Denmark is party to the Treaty.
+This Agreement shall remain in force as long as Sweden is party to the Treaty.